-A rear-end collision takes place when the front of one vehicle crashes into the back of another.
+A rear-end collision occurs when the front of one vehicle crashes into the back of another.
 From 2012 to 2014, nearly 50 percent of all two-vehicle accidents were rear-end collisions.
 Each year, these collisions resulted in more than 1.7 thousand fatalities.
-According to a report from the National Transportation Safety Board (NTSB), “87 percent of rear-end crashes involved a driver failing to attend to the traffic ahead,” meaning that distracted driving is one of the leading causes of these types of collisions.
-In high-impact rear-end collisions, several different types of injuries that can result, including:
+According to a report from the National Transportation Safety Board (NTSB), “87 percent of rear-end crashes involved a driver failing to attend to the traffic ahead,” meaning that distracted driving is one of the leading causes of these collisions.
+In high-impact rear-end collisions, several different types of injuries can result, including:

 - Back and spine injuries